 The Loan Fund records the amount of proceeds of certain Federal award programs, which it has not committed to qualifying projects, as conditional advances as mandated by the grant agreements (see page 13).
-During 2019 and 2018, the Loan Fund received Federal grants totaling \$4,800,000 and \$3,900,000, respectively.
-Due to timing of the awards, \$3,095,000 and \$3,313,000 of the funds were not yet committed to qualifying projects as of December 31, 2019 and 2018, respectively, and are reported as conditional advances in the consolidated statements of financial position.
-During 2019, the Loan Fund committed \$3,313,000 that was remaining as of December 31, 2018, to qualifying projects, which is included in grants and contributions in the 2019 consolidated statement of activities.
-The conditional advances as of December 31, 2019, are expected to be deployed or committed for qualifying projects in future periods.
+During 2020 and 2019, the Loan Fund received certain Federal grants totaling \$6,000,000 and \$4,800,000, respectively, which meets this criteria.
+Due to timing of the awards, \$5,005,000 and \$3,095,000 of the funds were not yet committed to qualifying projects as of December 31, 2020 and 2019, respectively, and are reported as conditional advances in the accompanying consolidated statements of financial position.
+During 2020, the Loan Fund committed \$2,260,000 that was remaining as of December 31, 2019, to qualifying projects, which is included in grants and contributions in the accompanying 2020 consolidated statement of activities.
+The conditional advances as of December 31, 2020, are expected to be deployed or committed for qualifying projects in future periods.